woile/woile.github.io/content/blog/a-primer-on-age-encryption.md

 ```

 Done!
 And with that, we covered `age`'s cli surface.

+Why is `tar` used?

+`tar` is used, because `age` reads from the buffer, and we want to stream the binary content, so later we can
+preserve the file.
+If `cat .env | age -R recipients.txt > env.age` was used, we would be storing the content of `.env`,
+and when decrypting, we would have to know where to "store" the content.
+E.g: `age --decrypt -i priv.key env.age > .env`.
+By using `tar` this way, we can easily store multiple files and directories, and we don't have to think about the structure.
+It's quite clever, as `tar` is widely available in UNIX systems.

 But that's not the end of the story, having a flying private key around just doesn't feel entirely right.
 Especially if we are talking about the main key, which can decrypt all secrets passed around.